How To Find The Best Panettone

 There are a couple of things to look out for when looking for a good panettone:

-3. Aroma: The smell from your panettone should hit you as soon as you cut into it.
-This will be down to using good quality ingredients like Madagascan vanilla and local citrus fruit.
+Aroma: The smell from your panettone should hit you as soon as you cut into it.
+This will be down to using good quality ingredients like Madagascan vanilla, vanilla extract, and local citrus fruit.

-4. Taste: Good panettone will be rich and buttery, with a great golden colour to match.
+Taste: Good panettone will be rich and buttery, with a great golden colour to match.
+Key ingredients like caster sugar contribute significantly to this rich flavor.

-5. Texture: When you buy a good panettone, you’ll notice that it tears in large strips – almost like a mozzarella.
+Texture: When you buy a good panettone, you’ll notice that it tears in large strips – almost like a mozzarella.
+This texture is achieved by using high-quality ingredients, including wheat flour.
 Cheap panettone will have a more bread-like structure.

 What is panettone?

-2. The name panettone was copyrighted in July 2005 and refers to a cake made with a slow-risen sourdough yeast (usually over several days), rich in butter.
-The usual ingredients are flour, sugar, egg yolk, butter, raisins, zest and candied citrus fruit.
+The name panettone was copyrighted in July 2005 and refers to a cake made with a slow-risen sourdough yeast (usually over several days), rich in butter.
+The usual ingredients are flour, sugar, egg yolks, butter, raisins, zest, candied peel, and natural yeast.

 What is pandoro?